ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0012_Billing_Management.md

 description: "Billing Management"
 ---

-Stripe and Servicebot.io are providers of billing services to T1Pal operations.
+"Stripe.com" and "Servicebot.io" are providers of billing services to T1Pal operations.
+These providers are separate and independent companies that provide all of the credit card and related payment services to T1Pal software operations.
+All communications between T1Pal, and subscribers, to/from these providers is encrypted using standard SSL methods.

 Generally, processing payments
 through a credit card processor can generate personally identifiable information.